Jamal is a graduate of Northeastern Seminary and writes on a broad range of topics. His writings are based on other points of view.

 For my part, the one question I had throughout was how was this character any different from two other violent anti-heroes with mental issues: Wolverine and the Punisher?

-Throughout all his iterations, the qualities that always remained the same about the Wolverine is that he is a violent man with a violent past.
+Throughout all his iterations, the qualities that always remained the same about Wolverine is that he is a violent man with a violent past.
 Having had adamantium bonded to his bones, a process that would kill most people, he is often depicted either as a reluctant hero who doesn't want to be one or be involved, or as an active superhero carving his way through enemies wholesale.

-The six claws embedded in his forearms and coated with the unbreakable metal only enhanced his brutality.
+The six claws embedded in his forearms and coated with unbreakable metal only enhanced his brutality.
 Wolvie has always been a man who walks the line between being a civilized human being and a savage beast.
 Yet this also made him a consistent fan favorite.

 When the first X-Men movie came out in 2000, some fans were not happy about not being able to see him kill people or display his famous berserker rage.
-Slowly as the franchise went along, he was made increasingly more violent until 2017’s Logan that finally let him fully off the leash.
+Slowly as the franchise went along, he was made increasingly more violent until 2017’s Logan finally let him fully off the leash.
 And I don’t recall one fan being upset by it either.